marcoalopez/chemical_age_script/README.md

 ```python
 >>> CHIME(Th, U, Pb)
 ```
 where Th, U and Pb are the values of Th, U and Pb in ppm in the form of Python lists or Numpy arrays.
-This method is currently in alpha version and returns the age, the slope of the isochron and a plot with the isochron and the data, but no the error in the estimation yet.
+This method is currently in alpha version and returns the age, the slope of the isochron and a plot with the isochron and the data, but no the error in the estimation.

-**A more detailed tutorial explaining how to use the script with tabular-like data will be released soon**
+**A detailed tutorial explaining how to use the script with tabular-like data will be released in the future**

 ## References
 Suzuki, K. and Adachi, M., 1991.
 Precambrian provenance and Silurian metamorphism of the Tsubonosawa paragneiss in the South Kitakami terrane, Northeast Japan, revealed by the chemical Th-U-total Pb isochron ages of monazite, zircon and xenotime. *Geochem.
 J.* **25**, 357-376. doi:http://doi.org/10.2343/geochemj.25.357